wikimedia/mediawiki-extensions-WikibaseQualityConstraints/README.md

   * Alternatively, to check “format” constraints without running a full SPARQL server, you can use the [minisparql] server.

+  * To check regex format constraints with [Shellbox](https://www.mediawiki.org/wiki/Shellbox), configure `ShellboxUrls['constraint-regex-checker']` with the Shellbox url, and set `WBQualityConstraintsFormatCheckerShellboxRatio` to the ratio of requests that should go to Shellbox.

 * Run `php maintenance/run.php WikibaseQualityConstraints:ImportConstraintStatements.php`.

 [minisparql]: https://github.com/lucaswerkmeister/minisparql